Server data from the Official MCP Registry

 }From the project's GitHub README.

 Rust syslog receiver and MCP server for homelab log intelligence.
-Ingests syslog over UDP and TCP, stores it in SQLite with FTS5 full-text indexing, and exposes action-based log search, inventory, correlation, status, and analysis tools to MCP clients.
+Ingests syslog over UDP and TCP, stores it in SQLite with FTS5 full-text indexing, and exposes action-based log search, inventory, correlation, status, and analysis tools through MCP, REST, and CLI adapters backed by the shared service layer.

 ┌─────────────────────────────────┐